See what questions

 The first step in treating abnormal heart rhythm is prevention.
 This includes not smoking, not using illegal drugs or abusing prescription stimulant medications and moderating caffeine and alcohol intake.

-Once an abnormal heart rhythm develops, a treatment plan is individualized to the cause, the presence of coexisting and underlying diseases, ...Abnormal heart rhythm Treatments
+Once an abnormal heart rhythm develops, a treatment plan is individualized to the cause, the presence of coexisting and underlying diseases, the age of the patient, and other factors. ...Abnormal heart rhythm Treatments

 Some of the possible treatments listed in sources for treatment of Abnormal heart rhythm may include: